andriachmad93/Quiz-Master/README.md

     1. No, please input number.
     2. Answer, please input answer such as 5 or five.
     3. Answer equals correct or incorrect or No Question found.

+- `help` to show commands.

+- `exit` to exit from Quiz Master Program.